louMoxy/project-nightingale/content/_index.md

   block: one-column-1
   alignment: centered
   has_padding: true
-  content: <strong>I was part of Project Nightingale when it was using the uMotif
+  content: <strong>Do I have to own a fitness device or fitness app to participate?</strong>
-    app.
-Is there a way that I can migrate my historic data to My Arthritis? </strong>The team at My Arthritis can absolutely try to migrate this for you!
-Please reach out to <a href="mailto:hello@projectnightingale.org">hello@projectnightingale.org</a>
+    No, not at all.
+Any data that we can gather will prove useful so please do participate even if you do not have access to a fitness app or device.<br><strong>Which apps or devices are compatible with the My Arthritis app?</strong> Although you don’t have to synchronise an app or device, there are many that are compatible should you wish.<br><strong>Will I be reminded to complete the app?</strong> Yes, reminders will be sent daily via email and the Messages section, within the "Profile" tab.
-    and one of our team will be in touch.<strong><br>Do I have to own a fitness device or fitness app to participate?</strong> No, not at all.
-Any data that we can gather will prove useful so please do participate even if you do not have access to a fitness app or device.<br><strong>Which apps or devices are compatible with the My Arthritis app?</strong> Although you don’t have to synchronise an app or device, there are many that are compatible should you wish.<br><strong>Will I be reminded to complete the app?</strong> Yes, reminders will be sent daily via email and the Messages section, within the "Profile" tab. <br><strong>If I’m tracking the affect of my menstrual cycle, how can I capture where in my cycle I am?</strong>
+    <br><strong>If I’m tracking the affect of my menstrual cycle, how can I capture
-    Please use the Notes section within the "Profile" tab to capture this information.<br>If you have any general questions about the study please email us at <a href="mailto:hello@projectnightingale.org">hello@projectnightingale.org</a>
+    where in my cycle I am?</strong> Please use the Notes section within the "Profile" tab to capture this information.<br>If you have any general questions about the study please email us at <a href="mailto:hello@projectnightingale.org">hello@projectnightingale.org</a>
     and we’ll be happy to help in any way we can.
 You can also visit the "FAQ" section of our website for more information.
   headline: Frequently asked questions